ItsFadinG/ItsFadinG.github.io/_posts/2021-08-30-I owe your Request-HTTP-Request-Smuggling-leads-to-Full-Accounts-takeover.md

 Host: enfliy4kmrr8i.x.pipedream.net
 Foo: x
 ```
-and then pass our request to turbo intruder and start our attack:
+And then pass our request to the turbo intruder to start our attack:

 ![](https://gblobscdn.gitbook.com/assets%2F-MR5KvOL_gXbwMWP6Z6m%2F-MiMqTVoY0h_myvBGJ3h%2F-MiN12rU2wKYeV-0YdJu%2F1-turbo-intruder-redacted.png?alt=media&token=2cc95312-90cc-49ad-aee0-9016c56a0f11)

-Okay, the attack worked now let's back to or endpoint to see what's happen.
+Okay, the attack worked.
+Now let's go back to our the endpoint to see what's happened.

 ![](https://gblobscdn.gitbook.com/assets%2F-MR5KvOL_gXbwMWP6Z6m%2F-MiMqTVoY0h_myvBGJ3h%2F-MiN2Uly_EoUyexj4Omh%2F3-Request%20bin%20--%20with%20Cookie-redacted.png?alt=media&token=2b599ba5-3516-45b1-914b-341164a2c1fc)

-**BOOM!!** My endpoint is flooding with requests that contains cookie.
-Now, I can fully takeover any account who is browsing the website.
+**BOOM!!** My endpoint is flooding with requests (other users responses) that contain cookies.
+Now, I can fully take over any account that is browsing the website.

 ## **Conclusion**

-I have reported this and they are working on a fix at the current moment.
-The sad story is that this report has been closed as duplicate but I was able to find the same technique on anther website and received 4 digit bounty as reward.
+I have reported this, and they are working on a fix at the current moment.
+The sad story is that this report has been closed as a duplicate, but I was able to find the same technique on another website and received a 4-digit bounty as a reward.

-I hope you enjoyed reading this and if you have any question feel free to ping me any time, Happy Hunting!
+I hope you enjoyed reading this, and if you have any questions, feel free to ping me any time, Happy Hunting!